chiselstrike/docs.chiselstrike.com/reference/routing/entity-crud.md

 `status` is the HTTP status code that ChiselStrike would normally return to the caller.

-`body` is an object that contains the data to send to the caller and varies based on the type of route that was invoked. `createResponse` implementations typically iterate the properties of this object for serialization.
+`body` is an object that contains the data to send to the caller.
+Its contents vary based on the type of route that was invoked. `createResponse` implementations typically iterate the properties of this object for serialization.
 For example:

 ```ts
 export default crud(